 Perspectives should be limited to 3000 words, four display items (figures and/or tables), and 30 references.
 Author photos and brief, 75-word biographies of the authors should be included, along with a 150-word abstract and a 75-word graphical table of contents summary.
-Perspectives are not peer-reviewed and do not include received, revised, and accepted dates.

 The authors, reviewers, and editors of JPS: Polymer Physics are expected to follow the standards defined by the Committee on Publication Ethics.
 In particular, authors should not submit manuscripts that contain previously published results, plagiarized material, fictitious results, or intentional reference omissions.
 Manuscripts currently being considered for publication elsewhere will not be considered.
 Publication of abstracts and presentations at scientific meetings will not jeopardize full publication.